Universal credit claimants express anger at DWP ‘get any job now’ policy

 Sonja Ferguson, 47

-Four weeks is not long enough to find work especially if you take into account the time some companies take in their recruitment process from application to first day.
+Four weeks is not long enough to find work, especially if you take into account the time some companies take in their recruitment process from application to first day.

 For me, like many others, I claimed universal credit not out of choice but necessity and my career is something I have worked hard to achieve.
 My job is not just about earning a wage but it also means I can give back to my community, improve my mental health and feel valued for what I do.